kyma-project/kyma/docs/04-operation-guides/troubleshooting/security/sec-01-certificates-gardener.md

-# Issues With Certificates on Gardener
+# Issues with Certificates on Gardener

 ## Symptom & Cause